New York State Route 33: Buffalo area

 Construction began c.
-1961 on the Kensington Expressway, a limited-access highway connecting downtown Buffalo to the Buffalo Niagara International Airport.
+1961 on the Kensington Expressway, a freeway connecting downtown Buffalo to the Buffalo Niagara International Airport.
 The first section of the expressway was completed between 1962 and 1964 and extended from Michigan Avenue (Harriet Tubman Way) to Best Street.
 The remainder of the highway was completed c.
 1965, at which time NY 33 was realigned to follow the new expressway from Michigan Avenue to the airport.
 Its former routing on Genesee Street became NY 33B.
 There were once plans to extend the Kensington Expressway west to I-190 at exit 8; however, this extension was never built.

 The western end of NY 33 has been located in downtown Buffalo since 1930; however, the exact location of its terminus has varied over time.
 In the mid-1970s, the northbound and southbound directions of NY 5 were split and rerouted to follow a series of streets through downtown Buffalo.
 Northbound NY 5 left the southbound direction at the north end of the Skyway and followed Church, South Division, Ellicott, and Chippewa Streets around downtown to Main Street, where both directions converged and continued north on Main Street.
 As a result, NY 33 was truncated eastward to the junction of Genesee and Ellicott Streets.
 At some point between 1979 and 1985, a pair of ramps were constructed between the west end of the Kensington Expressway and Oak and Elm Streets, a pre-existing one-way couplet one block to the west of Michigan Avenue.
 NY 33 initially followed the new ramps to Genesee Street; however, the route was altered in the latter half of the 1980s to connect to Ellicott Street (by this point part of NY 5 north) by way of Goodell and East Tupper Streets, another pre-existing one-way couplet.